 We want to ensure that EUPC is delivered with a high degree of fidelity and by trusted partners.
-Details of the dissemination and quality control principles will be made available here shortly.
+Details of the dissemination and quality control principles are available here.

 We deliver trainings of European Masters, periodically and preferably in Lisbon and in English only.
-The system is currently under revision as contents and modalities of the Master training are being deployed following a first 3-day training in September 2019.
+The system is under continuous revision as contents and modalities of the Master trainings are being adapted after each training of Master Trainers.

-European Master Trainers are acknowledged by the EMCDDA after two Training of Trainers courses and after having successfully completed three e-learning modules (online in 2020).
+European EUPC Master Trainers are acknowledged by the EMCDDA after two Training of Trainers courses and after having successfully completed three e-learning modules (online in 2020).
 They can then set up training offers in their respective country or language (e.g. for French-, Greek- or German-speaking countries).
 These training offers should be non-profit.
 The EMCDDA cannot provide funding support for any of them in the EU.
+See more details here.

 How to enrol in an EUPC training?

 How to become a European trainer or a training provider?